Samurai Deeper Kyo

 Samurai Deeper Kyo (stylized in all caps) is a Japanese manga series written and illustrated by Akimine Kamijyo.
 It was serialized in Kodansha's shōnen manga magazine Weekly Shōnen Magazine from May 1999 to May 2006, with its chapters collected in 38 tankōbon volumes.
-Set during the Edo period, the series follows Demon Eyes Kyo, a feared samurai seeking to regain his body after his soul is sealed inside the body of his rival, Mibu Kyoshiro.
-Kyo is joined in his search by the bounty-hunter Shiina Yuya, the heir to the Tokugawa shogunate Benitora; and Sanada Yukimura, a known rival of the Tokugawa.
+Set during the Edo period, the series follows Demon Eyes Kyo, a feared samurai seeking to regain his body after his soul is sealed inside the body of his rival, Kyoshiro Mibu.
+Demon Eyes Kyo is joined in his search by the bounty hunter named Yuya Shiina, the heir to the Tokugawa shogunate named Benitora and a known rival of the Tokugawa shogunate named Yukimura Sanada.
 The manga was licensed in North America by Tokyopop (vol. 1–34) and Del Rey Manga (vol. 35–38; released in two omnibus volumes).

 A 26-episode anime television series produced by Studio Deen was broadcast on TV Tokyo from July to December 2002.
 The series was licensed by Media Blasters and released on home video under its AnimeWorks label in 2003–04.
 It was broadcast in the United States on Encore Wam in 2006.

 Plot

-Set in Edo period, Shiina Yuya, a bounty hunter, is searching for her brother's murderer.
-However, Yuya quickly meets a medicine peddler named Mibu Kyoshiro, who turns out to be sharing a body with the feared samurai Demon Eyes Kyo.
-Kyo's only stated wish is to regain his own body.
-Following this path leads Kyo, Yuya and a variety of fellow travelers into conflict with both the Tokugawa shogunate and the Mibu tribe, a race of violent superhumans who have run Japan from the shadows for millennia.
+Set in Edo period, Yuya Shiina, a bounty hunter, is searching for her brother's murderer.
+However, Yuya quickly meets a medicine peddler named Kyoshiro Mibu, who turns out to be sharing a body with the feared samurai Demon Eyes Kyo.
+The only wish Demon Eyes Kyo has is to regain his own body.
+Following this path leads Demon Eyes Kyo, Yuya and a variety of fellow travelers into conflict with both the Tokugawa shogunate and the Mibu Clan, a race of violent superhumans who have run Japan from the shadows for millennia.